 There are three broad types of hybrid securities – convertibles, preference shares and capital notes.
 Each type has different characteristics, benefits and risks.

-Your first choice for more information should be the ASX online courses on interest rate securities, which includes a section on hybrids.
-You can also download the ASX education brochure Understanding interest rate securities or listen to an Investor Hour podcast on hybrids to learn more.
+Your first choice for more information should be the ASX booklet 'Understanding hybrid securities'.
+You can also review your understanding by taking the ASX on-line course on Interest rate securities or listen to an Investor Hour podcast on hybrids to learn more.

 The Australian Securities and Investments Commission (ASIC) has also produced a short guide to hybrid securities emphasising that hybrid securities are complex products with higher risks than other types of securities.
 For more information from ASIC on hybrid securities and other investing topics, please see ASIC's MoneySmart website.

 If you’re already using a broker to buy and sell shares, they may also advise on hybrid securities.
 However if your existing broker is not active in the hybrid market, you may need to find a specialist broker in this area.

 Any investment carries with it some risk.
 This applies to hybrid securities as it does to other investment types.
 Usually the greater the perceived risk, the higher the anticipated return required to compensate investors for that risk.
 Accordingly, hybrid securities that are perceived to have higher risk attached to them will generally attract a potential higher rate of return.
 Whereas, hybrid securities that are perceived to have a lower risk will generally attract a lower return.